 I continued my career working in architectural firms in Asheville.
 I am now considered a ‘senior-level’ CAD/BIM Technician when working in an architectural office.
 Over the years, 'construction detailing’ became my main focus when working with architects.
 I have also assisted in CAD/BIM management duties, project management, and maintaining the computer systems & networks in the offices where I’ve worked.
 In my former ‘day job’ roles, I provided general support to architects... whatever it took to get the job done on a daily basis.
 Most of the projects that I worked on in former jobs was ‘commercial' in nature (meaning non-residential), & my work was done under the direct supervision of licensed architects.
 At one point or another, I've worked on almost every type of building.
 I started my career working on Health Care facilities, & I spent many years working on K-12 Educational buildings & other Public Works projects.
 I've also worked on quite a variety of commercial buildings along the way.

-first freelance project in 1999.
-For many years, my freelance work was
+did my first freelance project in 1999.
+For many years, my

-miscellaneous drafting, etc… for which no licensed architect is
+drafting, etc… for which no licensed architect is required.

 I have also done miscellaneous CAD/BIM work for architects & engineers over the years.